 \emph{Null handler}.
 It discards tuples from being logged.
-It provide a convenient way to temporarily disable unused channels via the \ac{cnfsvr} (See below for a detailed explanation) without having to rebuild and deploy the target application on Cloud nodes.
+It provides a convenient way to temporarily disable unused channels via the \ac{cnfsvr} (See below for a detailed explanation) without rebuilding and deploying the target application on cloud nodes.